Document Type : Research Paper I Open Access I Released under CC BY-NC 4.0 license

 Authors

-1 Master student of Sports Biomechanics, University of Mazandaran
+1 Department of Sports Biomechanics, Faculty of Sports Sciences, University of Mazandaran, Boblsar, Iran.

-2 Associate Professor in Sports Biomechanics, Faculty of Physical Education and Sports Sciences, University of Mazandaran, Mazandaran, Iran
+2 Department of Sports Biomechanics, Faculty of Sports Sciences , University of Mazandaran, Boblsar, Iran.

-3 Assistant Professor in Motor Behavior, Faculty of Physical Education and Sports Sciences, University of Mazandaran, Mazandaran, Iran
+3 Department of Motor Behavior, Faculty of Sports Sciences, University of Mazandaran, Boblsar, Iran.

 Abstract

-Introduction: This study aimed to investigate the effect of dart-throwing exercises with the non-dominant hand on the transfer percentage of dart-throwing accuracy, as well as the variability and coordination of the movement of the dominant hand.
+Introduction: This study aimed to investigate the effect of dart-throwing training with the non-dominant arm on the transfer percentage of dart-throwing accuracy, variability, and movement coordination of the dominant arm.

-Findings:There was a significant 27% reduction in radial error (p=0.002) and a significant 20 to 50% decrease in the movement variability after exercise (p<0.05); however, there was no significant difference in movement coordination in the experimental group after the exercise sessions (p>0.05).
-As a result, the transfer percentage of dart-throwing accuracy in the experimental group increased.
+Results: Radial error had a significant decrease of 27% (P=0.002) and the movement variability of the dominant arm showed a significant reduction in the range of 20 to 50% of movement after training (P<0.05); However, there was no significant difference in movement coordination in the experimental group after the training sessions (P>0.05).
+As a result, the transfer percentage of dart-throwing accuracy increased in the experimental group.

-Conclusion: The results of this study demonstrated the transfer from the non-dominant limb to the dominant limb.
-Dart-throwing accuracy in the dominant hand improved, accompanied by a decrease in movement variability.
-Therefore, it is recommended for coaches and therapists to prevent a decline in the performance of individuals with injuries in their dominant limb by incorporating exercises for the non-dominant limb. limb.
+Conclusion: This research showed the transition from the non-dominant to the dominant limb.
+The accuracy of throwing darts in the dominant arm increased, which was accompanied by a decrease in the movement variability of the participant's dominant arm.
+Therefore, coaches and therapists are advised to prevent a decline in individuals' performance by training non-dominant limbs in case of dominant limb injury.

 Keywords